 A Nursing career is a challenging but rewarding profession.
 As a nurse, a nurse practitioner, an advanced practice nurse, or a licensed vocational nurse you have dedicated your life to helping care for others, so when a claim of misconduct arises, it is especially painful to face allegations and charges that might prevent you from performing the job you love.
 At the Irmer Law Office, we are experienced Nursing License Defense Attorneys who understand the steps necessary to protect your license and allow you to continue working in your chosen profession.
 If you have been contacted by an Investigator, received an Accusation, or have been denied a License please contact us today at (619) 237-6130, to better understand your rights and options.

 The California Board of Registered Nursing (BRN) prides itself on being a tough and vigorous agency taking the public’s protection to heart.
 Often times discipline is severe if the Nurse is found to be in violation of the Nursing Practice Act.
+You will need a strong and experienced nursing license defense attorney to help successfully resolve your nursing board matter.
 The following are possible resolutions of a Board disciplinary matter:

 Just as the Board of Registered Nursing, the Board of Vocational Nursing and Psychiatric Technician (BVNPT), too, prides itself on protecting public safety.
 To this end, the BVNPT ensures that only qualified persons are licensed vocational nurses and psychiatric technicians by enforcing education requirements, standards of practice and by educating consumers of their rights.
 The BVNPT enforces the same disciplinary actions and sanctions as the BRN.

 A Nurses license can come under discipline at various stages of the licensing process, or they can be denied a license based upon a complaint, an ethical violation, or criminal conviction.